Bhagwatzunje/CDAC-Project/README.md

 # CDAC-Project
+Project on Computer retailer management system is basically a digital or virtual way of computer shopping.
 Computer retailer management system serves as a bridge between the buyer of a computer and the retailer.